-Anyway, Huskisson B&B is the only one which really welcomes children young and old.
+Anyway, Huskisson B&B is the only bed and breakfast in the area which really welcomes children young and old.

 If you’re looking for a more relaxing holiday than the general beach house stay, where cooking and cleaning must be done, this B&B might be for you and your family.

 N.B If you’re looking for a romantic (or at least adult!) getaway, then do read on.
 All rooms are well separated and sound proofed so any families staying shouldn’t be a disturbance to you.